 We Are Here to Help

 This is a lot of information, yet this is just a high-level overview.
-There are other nuances and details which should not be overlooked, therefore it is advisable to work with an experience immigration law firm, like Sam Shihab & Associates.
+There are other nuances and details which should not be overlooked, therefore it is advisable to work with an experience immigration law firm, like Shihab Burke, LLC, Attorneys At Law.
 We can help you make this process smooth sailing and ensure you comply with all the requirements of the H-1B visa registration and petition.
 Contact us today!

 If you’d like more information, you can also refer to the USCIS H-1B registration page.